Mehdi Azar Yazdi: Personal life

 "I have frequently been only at someone else's service.
 I have always economized and have had a hard time of it."

 "I never eat well, except at parties or here (at his adopted son's home in Karaj).
 I am never well-dressed.
 Some people consider me to be stingy because of my economical ways.
 When I have no income I have to economize.
 Thank God, that I have never done evil and never have had a bad reputation."

 Azar Yazdi died in 2009 after a period of disease in Tehran Atiyeh hospital and his body is buried in his hometown, Yazd.

 The day of his death has been chosen as the National Day of the Children's Literature.

+Awards

+Azar Yazdi achieved national and international acclaim, most notably receiving the UNESCO Prize in 1964 for his seminal work, Good Stories for Good Children.
+In addition to this honor, he was also the recipient of the Children's Book Council of Iran Award.

+Azar Yazdi's legacy has been commemorated through various tributes and city landmarks; streets in Yazd and Tehran have been named in his honor.
+Furthermore, in recognition of his influence on Iranian literature, the anniversary of his death, July 8, has been officially designated as the National Day of Children's and Young Adult Literature in Iran.